Bass Harbor Head Light: History

 The history of Bass Harbor Head Light dates to 1855, when it was determined that there was sufficient reason for a lighthouse at the mouth of Bass Harbor.
 In 1855, the U.S. Congress appropriated $5,000 for construction of the lighthouse.
+On September 1, 1858, the beacon was lit for the first time.

 In 1876, construction was completed on a fog bell and tower, since removed.
 A much larger 4000 lb bell was placed inside the tower in 1898.
 The house of the lightkeeper remains in its original configuration with the exception of a 10 ft addition that was added in 1900.
 The lighthouse was added to the National Register of Historic Places as Bass Harbor Head Light Station on January 21, 1988, reference number 87002273.

 In 1902, an oil storage house constructed of brick was built 205 ft northwest of the lighthouse.

 Bass Harbor's fifth order Fresnel lens was replaced in 1902 with a larger fourth order.
 This lens was manufactured by the French company Henry-Lepaute.
 This lens remains in service today.